Michelle Lang shares tips on how to fit yoga into a busy schedule

 Sometimes I feel like I want to retreat to a cave for a week and escape from the pressures and demands of modern life (I have literally retreated to a cave before - I'd highly recommend it! )

-We are living in the fast lane, constantly plugged into electronic devices, social media, working full time, looking after kids, doing housework and more.
+We have such busy schedules, constantly plugged into electronic devices, social media, working full time, looking after kids, doing housework and more.
 Do you ever feel like everyone wants a piece of you?
 Are you too busy looking after everyone else to fill your own cup?
 Self care has been a bit of a running theme from some of the wonderful contributors on our blog.
 It is an important issue!
 One of the biggest barriers that seems to get in the way of people doing this is being too busy.
 Is this the case?
 Or are we making excuses?

 So you might be wondering how to fit yoga into your busy life?
 Here are 3 simple tips I'd love to share!